Frustration. Gridlock again. You are going to be late. Getting around doesn’t feel easy. In fact, it feels unnecessarily difficult.

 But what if you had choices?

-What if York buses had dedicated lanes so there was no traffic between you and your destination?
-What if the subway went all the way to Richmond Hill Centre?
-What if the whole system was designed to make your life easier?
+What if all GO trains ran two-way, all-day service in Peel?
+What if buses had dedicated lanes so there was no traffic between you and your destination?
+What if the whole system was designed to make life in Brampton and Mississauga easier?

 The average GTHA commuter spends 82 minutes trying to get to and from work every day.
 If we don’t take action now against congestion, it could grow to 109 minutes.
 That’s a Hollywood film!
 Imagine doing that five times a week.

 If you think traffic is getting worse, you’re right.
-York Region has doubled in the last 20 years, increasing by more than 527,000 people.
-It’s now the 6th largest municipality in Canada.
+Peel Region is growing.
+In fact, the population has expanded by almost 565,000 people or 77% in the last 20 years.
 Do you notice that most cars only have one person in them?
 That’s a lot of added cars.

 Want a solution?
 You aren’t alone.
 Over 88% of residents in GTHA have said that it’s important to reduce congestion, expand and increase the frequency of transit and get commuters to their destination more quickly.

 Metrolinx has a plan—a world class, award-winning plan.
-It’s called The Big Move, and it has already been approved not only by York Region but every municipality in the GTHA.
+It’s called The Big Move, and it has already been approved not only by Peel Region, but every municipality in the GTHA.

 What are some of The Big Move’s new initiatives that will make your life easier?